-Another way to escape from a full-screen window, at least in the Finder, is to press the Esc key on your keyboard.
-Sadly, this trick doesn't work with some apps, though it's quite useful in apps that support it as well as in the Finder.
+Another way to escape from a full-screen window, at least in Finder, is to press the Esc key on your keyboard.
+Sadly, this trick doesn't work with all apps, though it's quite useful in apps that support it (most Apple apps and many others) as well as in Finder.